hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.md

 -   `guest_os_type` (string) - The target guest OS type, either "unix" or "windows".
 Setting this to "windows" will cause the provisioner to use Windows friendly paths and commands.
-By default, this is "unix".
+By default, this is guessed from the communicator type: winrm for Windows, ssh for Unix.

 -   `extra_arguments` (array of strings) - This is an array of additional options to pass to the puppet command when executing puppet.
 This allows for